pegasone/pegasone.github.io/index.md

 For consistency, we need both criteria to be met.
 By cross-referencing the two results we get: Spain, France, Israel, and Belgium.

 By repeating these steps further down the country list we get: United Kingdom, Netherlands, Czech Republic, Ukraine, Portugal...

+<h4>2020-09-29</h4>

+I trust that by now you agree that:

+* In the absence of COVID-19 signs and symptoms, Cov-2 positive laboratory tests (e.g., PCR) have limited value.
+* New cases, assuming the diagnostic criteria also include signs and symptoms, are important for resource allocation in the healthcare system but are nto a good measurement of pandemic progression.
+* Total (confirmed, or cumulated) cases are the least relevant indicator as it does not factor in recovered cases and deaths.

+For these reasons, the most relevant indicators for pandemic worsening or progression are the positive rate and, to some extent, active cases per million.